mithil-sri-sai/CMPE-285-Final/AI_NOTES.md

 ## One thing AI did worse than I expected

-Visual design needed explicit direction.
-The first results screen was a flat list with raw counts.
-I had to specify percentage bars, colour by yes-rate, rank/breed fields, and separate sort modes (most loved, divisive, matches, etc.) to get something that felt intentional.
+The initial results view was purely a list with no visual hierarchy but just pet names and raw counts.
+I had to explicitly ask for a percentage bar and colour-coded yes percentage, and specify that the rank number, breed, and divisiveness sort should all be separate fields.

 ---

 ## Other AI tools

-No other AI tools were used for this submission.
+No other AI tools were used alongside Claude for this submission.